 To Prove Warranty Coverage Retain your Sales Receipt to prove date of purchase.
 A copy of your Sales Receipt must be submitted at the time warranty service is provided.
-To Obtain Nearest Authorized Service Call 1-877-714-7486 (Monday ~ Friday, 7 AM ~ 8 PM CT; Center or Sales Dealer, or to Obtain and Saturday, 8 AM ~ 5 PM CT) and choose the Product, Customer, or Service appropriate prompt from the menu; or visit our website at Assistance http://www.lgservice.com.
+To Obtain Nearest Authorized Service Call 1-877-714-7486 (Phone answered 24 hours - 365 days Center or Sales Dealer, or to Obtain a year) and choose the appropriate prompt from the Product, Customer, or Service menu; or visit our website at: Assistance http://us.lgservice.com.